Beanalini/cosmicDragonfly/README.md

   The front-end code used in this project was provided  by Trilogy 2U as part of a project completed for the full-stack web development Bootcamp course, and can be cloned from the following Repository:

-  - Note Taker starter Code
+  - <a href="https://github.com/coding-boot-camp/miniature-eureka"> Link to the Note Taker starter Code repo</a>

   ## Questions
   If you have any questions regarding this project or contents of this repository, please contact me via: